-Astronomy Undergraduate Courses • Fall 2015
+Astronomy Undergraduate Courses • Spring 2016

 A description of modern astronomy with emphasis on the structure and evolution of stars, galaxies, and the Universe.
 Additional topics optionally discussed include quasars, pulsars, black holes, and extraterrestrial communication, etc. Individual instructor's synopses available from the department.